 About Research at BiOC

 Research has had a deadly impact on Birthing in Our Community (BiOC) outcomes, service delivery, and the opportunity for further research projects with the support of our community who participate in the research to address delivery service and needs and to achieve better outcomes.
-The IUIH Research Team supports research conducted at BiOC, in partnership with the University of Queensland and the Poche Centre for Indigenous Health.
+The Institute for Urban Indigenous Health Research Team supports research conducted at BiOC, in partnership with The University of Queensland and the Poche Centre for Indigenous Health.

 A key focus of IUIH’s responsibility to its community is to ensure that services are being delivered to and with mob, in the right place and in the right way.